 Travel ideas and itineraries

 The town of Sorrento is located on the mainland, and is built on cliffs from where it enjoys a magnificent view of the whole of the Bay of Naples.
-The short journey by hydrofoil from Capri to Sorrento lasts roughly 20 minutes.
+The short journey by ferry from Capri to Sorrento lasts roughly 20 minutes.
 To reach the town's historic center from the harbor of Sorrento, visitors can walk up the flights of steps cut into the rock or take the local bus.

 As they walk along Corso Italia, visitors soon come to Piazza Torquato Tasso, at the center of which there is an impressive statue of Sant' Antonino, Sorrento's patron saint.
 From Piazza Tasso, visitors enter the heart of the historic center of Sorrento: a fascinating maze of little lanes lined with tiny shops and artisans'studios which conserve, unaltered, the character of this ancient Mediterranean port.
 In the Villa Comunale, not far from Piazza Tasso, tourists walk amidst century old trees, or join the locals taking a rest on one of the many benches facing the sea.